-The Leadership Team - Georgia Cann, Kate Edmends, Amanda Pepplinkhouse, Elise Jones, Shae Fogarty, Nicole Jenkins, Julianne Hampson, Geoff Martin - work in such a collaborative way and support me in framing and forming my thinking and planning.
+The Leadership Team - Georgia Cann, Kate Edmends, Elise Jones, Jane Whitear, Skye Ambrosy, Nicole Jenkins, Julianne Hampson, Nathan Jeffrey and Geoff Martin - work in such a collaborative way and support me in framing and forming my thinking and planning.
 Thank you for working together in a genuine, committed and generous manner.

 And to Georgia Cann, I am blessed and privileged to work alongside you.
-You walk the Emmaus walk in all that you do.
-Your work is passionate and committed and you never waiver from the most important part of our work - our students.
+You are Emmaus to the core!
+Your work is passionate and committed and fun and you never waiver from the most important part of our row; our students.
+I thank you for walking with me along the journey over the last three years and am so excited to see the impact you will have in the classroom in 2022.
+I appreciate you and I appreciate all that you do for our school.

 The road to Emmaus has at times this year been very rocky, uncertain and difficult.
 However, the whole journey has not gone unnoticed.
-From moments of apprehension there have certainly been moments when the true importance of our work has been revealed.
-The relief and joy of moving back on site with staff and students were certainly moments of resurrection and Eucharist.
+From moments of apprehension, there have certainly been moments when the true importance of our work has been revealed.
+The relief and joy of moving back on site with staff and students were certainly moments of resurrection and Eucharist, along with watching the awesome growth in our young people - they continue to be a work in progress - as do we!

-However, there still remain many who are not at our community table.
-I look forward to a time, hopefully in the very near future, when the full gamut of Emmaus can arise.
-A time when the building again buzzes with visiting parents and family members, a time when we can welcome all to our opportunities for prayer and reflection, a time when our doors are opened wide and all can again come in without restriction.
+I look forward to the time when the building again buzzes with visiting parents and family members, a time when we can welcome all to our opportunities for prayer and reflection, a time when our doors are opened wide and all can again come in without restriction.